 If you are able to do other types of work, taking these things into consideration, you are not disabled.

 Qualifying for Social Security Disability can be a long process.
 The process can be very limiting especially to someone who simply cannot go to work.
-It is recommended that you get additional advice from a Social Security lawyer to determine if you qualify or help you to fight a denial you may have received.
+It is recommended that you get additional advice from a Social Security disability advocate or lawyer to determine if you qualify or help you to fight a denial you may have received.

 If you meet the criteria listed in the criteria above, you will likely receive the disability benefits you need.